theashu02/frontdesk/README.md

 ## Project layout

-- `apps/frontend` – Next.js 15 app that serves the supervisor dashboard and REST APIs.
+- `apps/frontend` - Next.js 15 app that serves the supervisor dashboard and REST APIs.
-- `apps/voice-agent` – Python LiveKit agent that handles live calls and escalations.
+- `apps/voice-agent` - Python LiveKit agent that handles live calls and escalations.
-- `apps/frontend/data/frontdesk-db.json` – JSON store for help requests and knowledge entries (auto-seeded on first run).
+- Firebase Firestore (via Firebase Admin) - persistent store for help requests and knowledge entries.

 ## Prerequisites

 - Node.js 18+ (Bun is the package manager configured in `package.json`).
 - Python 3.10+ for the LiveKit worker.
 - LiveKit Cloud project and API credentials.
+- Firebase project with Firestore enabled and a service account (Admin SDK credentials).
 - API keys for speech/LLM providers: OpenAI, Deepgram, Cartesia (defaults used in the Python script).

 ---